-Regarding the RSA crypto library the user has the possibility to tailor this IC Dedicated Software part of the TOE during the manufacturing process by deselecting the RSA crypto library.
-Hence the TOE can be delivered with or without the functionality of the RSA crypto library what's resulting in two TOE configurations.
-This is considered in this Security Target and corresponding notes (indicated by "optional") are added where required.
-If the user decides not to use the RSA crypto library the library is not delivered to the user and the accompanying "Additional Specific Security Functionality (O.Add-Functions)" Rivest-Shamir-Adleman (RSA) is not provided by the TOE.
-Deselecting the RSA crypto library means excluding the code implementing functionality, which the user decided not to use.
+Regarding the RSA and ECC library the user has the possibility to tailor this IC Dedicated Software part of the TOE during the manufacturing process by deselecting the RSA and ECC library.
+Hence the TOE can be delivered with or without the functionality of the RSA and ECC library what's resulting in four TOE configurations (without RSA and ECC library, with RSA and ECC library, with ECC library only, with RSA library only).
+This is considered in the Security Target and a corresponding note (indicated by "optional") is added where required.
+In case the TOE is delivered including the RSA and ECC library, these optional marked parts have to be considered, otherwise these parts can be neglected.
+If the user decides not to use the RSA and ECC library, they are not delivered to the user and the accompanying "Additional Specific Security Functionality (O.Add-Functions)" Rivest-Shamir-Adleman (RSA) and/or Elliptic Curve Cryptography (ECC) is/are not provided by the TOE.
+Deselecting the RSA and ECC library means excluding the code implementing functionality, which the user decided not to use.
 Excluding the code of the deselected functionality has no impact on any other security policy of the TOE, it is exactly equivalent to the situation where the user decides just not to use the functionality.
 The S3CC9LC single-chip CMOS micro-controller is designed and packaged specifically for "Smart Card" applications.